 Broccoli’s Health Benefits

 According to whfoods.org, when you take a vitamin D supplement, “ample supplies of vitamin K and vitamin A help keep [your] vitamin D metabolism in balance.
-Broccoli has an unusually strong combination of both vitamin A (in the form of beta-carotene) and vitamin K.”
+Broccoli has an unusually strong combination of vitamin A (in the form of beta-carotene) and vitamin K.”

 Strawberry Cinnamon Coconut Smoothie